ncavasin/responsive_websites/README.md

         border-top: 1px solid #808080;<br>
         }

-* 15 - Use the 'img' CSS selector to format all the images inside of a box and belonging to a <strong>previously defined class</strong>.
+* 15 - Use the 'img' CSS selector to format all the images inside of a box that has assigned a <strong>previously defined class</strong>.
   * e.g:
     * .author-box{ <br>
         border-top: 1px solid #808080;<br>